goswinr/Fesh.Rhino/README.md

 [![license](https://img.shields.io/github/license/goswinr/Fesh.Rhino)](LICENSE)
 ![code size](https://img.shields.io/github/languages/code-size/goswinr/Fesh.Rhino.svg)

-Fesh.Rhino is an F# scripting editor hosted inside [Rhino3D](https://www.rhino3d.com/) on Windows.\
+Fesh.Rhino is an F# scripting editor hosted inside [Rhino3D](https://www.rhino3d.com/) on Windows.<br>
-It is based on [Fesh](https://github.com/goswinr/Fesh).\
+It is based on [Fesh](https://github.com/goswinr/Fesh).<br>
-It has semantic syntax highlighting, auto completion, type info tooltips and more.\
+It has semantic syntax highlighting, auto completion, type info tooltips and more.<br>
 The output window supports colored text via [Fesher](https://github.com/goswinr/Fesher).

-The example script [LouvreAbuDhabi.fsx](https://github.com/goswinr/Fesh.Rhino/blob/main/LouvreAbuDhabi.fsx) in the root folder generates the axes for cladding of the Louvre Abu Dhabi.\
+The example script [LouvreAbuDhabi.fsx](https://github.com/goswinr/Fesh.Rhino/blob/main/LouvreAbuDhabi.fsx) in the root folder generates the axes for cladding of the Louvre Abu Dhabi.<br>
 As shown in my talk at [FSharpConf 2016](https://www.youtube.com/watch?v=ZY-bvZZZZnE):

 ![Screenshot](https://raw.githubusercontent.com/goswinr/Fesh.Rhino/main/Media/screen1.png)

 ## .NET 4.8 or .NET 7 ?
-As long as [RhinoCommon](https://www.nuget.org/packages/rhinocommon#supportedframeworks-body-tab) is not targeted for .NET 7 this plugin only supports .NET Framework 4.8.\
+As long as [RhinoCommon](https://www.nuget.org/packages/rhinocommon#supportedframeworks-body-tab) is not targeted for .NET 7 this plugin only supports .NET Framework 4.8.<br>
 In Rhino use the command [SetDotNetRuntime](https://www.rhino3d.com/en/docs/guides/netcore/) to switch between .NET Framework and .NET Core.
 If you are on the wrong runtime you will get an error message box when trying to load the plugin.